Bullying in school and recreational activities

 It is usually not recommended for the parents of sufferers to contact the perpetrators' parents themselves – or vice versa.
 We recommend having an administrator/homeroom teacher in charge.
 A teacher calls a meeting with a child and parents, explains the situation, and seeks agreement on measures to stop the bullying.
 The agreement is then followed up in partnership with the parents.

-Parents or schools may request the assistance of a specific responsible council acting under the responsibility of the Ministry of Education and Culture in the event of failure to find a satisfactory solution within a school or a municipality, despite repeated attempts at specialist intervention.
+Parents or schools may request the assistance of a specialized council acting under the responsibility of the Ministry of Education and Culture in the event of failure to find a satisfactory solution within a school or a municipality, despite repeated attempts at specialist intervention.

 Friendly community